geyang/episodeyang.github.io-old/_posts/2016-02-21-building-escherpad.md

 This made me very happy:)

-## Marketing, And Many More...
+## Launch, Rinse, Repeat

-There is a lot to be said about Escherpad.
+There is a lot more to be said about Escherpad.
 Since it is getting late and this post is getting long, I will leave those stories to another post.

 See you next time!

+{% include post-footer.html %}